 Pour into a shallow baking dish, cover and place in the refrigerator for about 2 hours until it has set and is firm, yet pliable

 Using a melon baller or small ice cream scoop, scoop into small bite-size balls.
-(Roll in your hands quickly if desired, as it will melt from the heat of your hands, even sculpt them like I did for Valentine's Day).
+(Roll in your hands quickly if desired, as it will melt from the heat of your hands).
 Roll in cocoa powder (or coating of your choice) and place on a baking sheet lined with parchment or wax paper and refrigerate until firm and ready to serve.

 If you want to coat your truffles in a chocolate shell, dip your truffle into a bowl of melted chocolate using a fork, tapping the fork against the bowl to let excess chocolate drip back into bowl.
 Top with sprinkles, shredded coconut, chopped nuts, or topping of your choice if desired.